Urethane Casting

 Is Urethane Casting Expensive?

 Cast urethane molding is a relatively inexpensive manufacturing process.
-The lower cost is mainly due to the speed and ease of mold making for the urethane casting process.
+The lower cost is mainly due to the speed and ease of mold-making for the urethane casting process.
 Cast urethane molding is done with silicone.
-The material is inexpensive, easy to work with, can quickly be modified, and will produce detailed cast urethane parts.
-Urethane casting can cost anywhere from a hundred to a thousand dollars depending on the complexity of the part being molded.
-Urethane casting is ideal for prototyping and low production runs.
+The material is inexpensive, easy to work with, can quickly be modified, and will produce detailed, custom-molded urethane parts.

 ICOMold is a Leader in Plastic